Retail Associate Sales Training: 11 Ways To Get Better at Selling

 Great salespeople always use suggestive selling to increase the total sale while closing the sale once the customer has selected their main item or product.
-Think sheets for a bed, purse for a dress, belt for jeans, compost for a tree.
+Think sheets for a bed, a purse for a dress, a belt for jeans, or compost for a tree.

 Upselling isn’t anything for a salesperson to feel guilty about.
 As a salesperson, that’s their job—as long as they’re honest – there’s that word again – to suggestively sell items that provide value.

 Often, you can upsell or cross-sell by identifying a customer’s fears.
-If you can understand what customers are worried about, you can demonstrate additional products or services that can genuinely help solve their problems.
+If you can understand what customers are worried about, you can demonstrate additional products or services to help solve their problems.

-For example, if you were selling all-leather shoes and a customer kept talking about how much they got caught in the rain, it would be a good upsell to show them the rainproof spray at the counter.
-You are doing the customer service, not trying to load them up on a worthless product.
+For example, if you were selling all-leather shoes and a customer kept talking about how much they got caught in the rain, showing them the rainproof spray at the counter would be a good upsell.
+You are doing the customer a service, not trying to load them up on a worthless product.
 (Ice to Eskimos.)

-Other times, you’re appealing to customers’ desires, which sometimes are not clarified in their own minds.
+Other times, you’re appealing to customers’ desires, which sometimes are unclear in their minds.

 If you can identify what a person is really after, you can gear your selling toward meeting that desire.
-Often you can make a larger sale, as well as make the customer happy by finding additional products that will make their purchase easier, faster, more stylish or complete.
+Often you can make a larger sale and make the customer happy by finding additional products to make their purchase easier, faster, more stylish, or complete.

 7. How to learn from your selling successes and mistakes